 - Maintain and expand support services and community assets

 - Improve neighborhood amenities

-- · Promote walking and use of public spaces
+- $\circ\;$ Promote walking and use of public spaces

 - Improve transportation access

 - Improve public safety

-- Create a high quality aesthetic appear
+- Create a high quality aesthetic appearance

 - Retain but improve park and open space

 - Address need for access to healthy foods

-- Reconnect and integrate Cayce Place into community; leverage • nearby opportunities
+- Reconnect and integrate Cayce Place into community; leverage

+nearby opportunities

-MDHA has recently completed a master plan for the Cayce Community Campus Using these goals and through the vast community outreach, we developed a Community Campus and Linear Park Master Plan that can meet the needs of both residents and the outside community and also replace and enhance the loss of Kirkpatrick Park.
+Using these goals as well as the vast community outreach, we developed a Community Campus and Linear Park Master Plan that can meet the needs of both residents and the outside community and also replace and enhance the loss of Kirkpatrick Park.
 The existing Kirkpatrick Park consists of approximately 8 acres of park and open space.
-The Cavce Community Campus Plan proposed to put back roughly 20 acres of civic and community space with approximately 12 acres being passive and active open space.
+The Cayce Community Campus Plan proposes to put back roughly 20 acres of civic and community space with approximately 12 acres being passive and active open space.
 The Campus may consist of a new Community Center, a new elementary and middle school, a new healthcare clinic, a new library annex, a small police office space, and the opportunity to have a small retail store or community kitchen/café.
 The Linear Park may consist of elements such as an event lawn, active playground area, pavilion, plaza, amphitheater, active sports courts, a larger open field for multi-use sports or games.
 These elements are targeted as master plan level at this time.
-As each phase of development enters design phase adjacent to the park and the campus further engineering and architecture will take place to determine the specific elements and their locations.
+As each phase of development progresses further engineering and architecture will take place to determine the specific elements and their locations.
 The final design of the Community Campus and Linear Park should match the intent of this Master Plan and meet the overall goals set out in Envision Cayce.